 - Your Nab was your head, and a Nab-cheat was your hat.
 And if you were Totty-Headed it meant you were hare-brained or giddy.

 - Your chest was your Heaver and a woman’s chest was an Apple Dumpling Shop.
 If she had particularly large-breasts, people called her a Bushel Bubby, or Mrs. Van-Neck.

 - And if you were Abraham it meant you were naked also wearing your Birthday Suit.

 - If a girl got pregnant unintentionally, she had Sprained Her Ankle and she better find a Rabbit Catcher (a midwife).

-- If you walked knock-kneed you were Baker-Kneed.
+- If you walked knock-kneed people said you had Baker-Knees.
 Your Stumps were your legs and if you were in a hurry you better Stir Your Stumps.
 If you had no horse to carry you and had to walk, you travelled on a Bayard of Ten Toes or rode Shanks Naggy.

 - And if you fell down you went Arsey Yarsey.

 - A pretty girl was an Article and a homely girl was a Mopsey.
 A handsome boy was a Rum Duke; an awkward boy was a Duke of Limbs and a horse-faced man was Lenten Jawed.
 And if you were Bracket-faced you were just plain ugly.

 Thanks to: Grose’s Classical Dictionary of the Vulgar Tongue, By Francis Grose (1785) and Villainies Discovered: OR The Devil’s Cabinet Broken Open, By Richard Head (1673).
 This story about physiology expressions updated in 2022.